steelmaker86/watchselfbot/README.md

 0.0.3 - +lenny and +blank commands were made!
 0.0.4 - minor rewrite + new config file!
 0.0.5 - RICHEMBED WAS ADDED TO +INFO!
 MAKE SURE YOUR DISCORD.PY IS UP TO DATE!
 Deleted +blank 'cause i had to.
 D:
-0.0.6 - footer added to +info
+0.0.6 - footer added to +info + PPAP command